Frequently Asked Questions (FAQ) About Our Greater Seattle Garden Design & Other Gardening Services:

 Initial consultations and on-going coaching sessions are booked at a 2-hour minimum.
+Initial consultations may run slightly less than this in person, with remaining time being applied to follow up information gathering and reporting.
 Longer session times are available as well.
 If you wish to schedule a longer session, be sure to request this when making your appointment.
-Appointment times less than 2 hours usually do not provide sufficient time to dig in; more than two hours, particularly in the beginning, can be overwhelming.
+Appointment times less than two hours usually do not provide sufficient time to dig in; more than two hours, particularly in the beginning, can be overwhelming.

-Initial consultations and garden coaching sessions begin as low as $150.
-Additional travel fees may apply to some locations.
-Get in touch with your location and details, and we will be able to provide an estimate for the program that fits your needs.
+Contact us with your project details and location, and we will be able to provide an estimate for the program that fits your needs.

 What forms of payment do you accept?

 Garden Mentors® accepts cash and check payments made out to Garden Mentors.
 Payment for initial consultation sessions is due at the end of the first session.
 All payments for services are due upon receipt of invoices.
 Invoices unpaid past 30 days may accrue late fees.

 What should I be doing in the garden to get ready for my first meeting?

 Try to avoid the urge to “clean up” your messy garden to get ready for your new coach.
 More often than not, you will end up wasting effort and doing more damage than good.
 Instead focus on gathering pictures and ideas of your dream garden.
 Gather up your tools to discuss and think about what it is you really want to learn in the garden.